dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV3.md

 `ignoreFailure` | Suppress progress errors and set task result to partially succeeded in case of a failure.
 Default = false `skipTracking` | Skip target run stage progress tracking (i.e. do not wait for run to complete).
 Default = false `cancelFailedCheckpoint` | Cancel run progress when stage approval or check fails.
-Default = false `proceedSkippedStages` | Proceed as normal when targeting skipped stages or stages pending dependencies in existing runs.
+Default = false `proceedSkippedStages` | Proceed as normal when targeting existing run with skipped stages or stages pending dependencies.
 Default = false
 `updateInterval` | Number of seconds to wait before next run progress update.
 Default = 5 (seconds) `approvalInterval` | Number of seconds to wait before next stage approval attempt.
 Default = 60 (seconds) `approvalAttempts` | Number of attempts to retry approving target stage (if unsuccessful) before failing.
 Default = 10 (times)